5 Ways to Silence Shame

 One of shame’s sneakiest tricks is its ability to hit us where we are most vulnerable.
 A new mom who secretly feels out of her depth is more likely to feel shame when her parenting style is questioned.
 A man who worries that he doesn’t measure up as a provider may see his spouse’s comment about the neighbor’s new car as an attempt to shame him rather than an innocent observation.

 In short, our insecurities prime us to default to shame.
 By being aware of what our shame triggers are, we can help nip this process in the bud.
 Feel shame settling over you?
 Try to identify the feeling behind it before it can amplify.

-In her research, Dr. Brown unearthed a variety of “shame categories,” but the primary shame trigger for women still remains physical appearance.
+In her research, Dr. Brown unearthed a variety of “shame categories."
+The primary shame trigger for women still remains physical appearance.
 For men, it’s the fear of being perceived as weak.

 Rather than give in to these triggers, seek to ban them from your life.
 Embrace who you are rather than struggling to fulfill an outside notion of who you should be.
 Your vulnerabilities will recede and, with it, shame’s power over you.

 Researcher Jessica Van Vliet found this to be a key step in overcoming shame.
-In a paper published in the British Psychological Society journal Psychology and Psychotherapy: Theory, Research, and Practice, she wrote:"People start to realize that it's not just them.
-Other people do things that are as bad or even worse sometimes so they're not the worst person on the planet.
+In a paper published in the journal Psychology and Psychotherapy: Theory, Research, and Practice, she wrote: "People start to realize that it's not just them.
+Other people do things that are as bad or even worse sometimes, so they're not the worst person on the planet.
 They start to say to themselves, 'This is human; I am human; others are human.'"